LukasMarx/ai-food-blog/src/content/posts/Roast Beef.md

 recipeYield: "4"
 calories: 420
 recipeCuisine: "American"
+recipeInstructions:
-recipeInstructions: [
+  [
     "Preheat the oven to 180°C.",
     "In a small bowl, mix together the minced garlic, chopped rosemary, chopped thyme, softened butter, salt, and black pepper until well combined.", "Place the beef sirloin on a roasting pan, fat side up.
 Rub the garlic and herb butter all over the beef, making sure to cover it evenly.", "Roast the beef in the preheated oven for 1 hour and 15 minutes, or until a meat thermometer inserted into the thickest part of the beef reads 55°C for medium-rare.", "Remove the beef from the oven and let it rest for 15 minutes before slicing it.
-Serve with your favorite sides and enjoy!"
+Serve with your favorite sides and enjoy!", ]
-]
 ---

 ## Introduction